danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 - `destination: DestId` A universal destination identifier which identifies the account/owner/controller on the *Recipient Chain* to be credited.

-# Definitions

-- *Sovereign Account* An account controlled solely and irrevocably by a particular chain.
-- *Origin Chain* The chain from which a given message has been delivered.
-This is always queryable by the receiving code using the message-passing protocol.
-- *Recipient Chain* The chain to which a given message has been delivered.
-- *Teleport* Destroying an asset (or amount of funds/token/currency) in one place and minting a corresponding amount in a second place.
-Imagine the teleporter from *Star Trek*.
-The two places need not be equivalent in nature (e.g. could be a UTXO chain that destroys assets and an account-based chain that mints them).
-Neither place acts as a reserve or derivative for the other.
-Though the nature of the tokens may be different, neither place is more canonical than the other.
-- *Transfer* The movement of funds from one controlling authority to another.
-This is within the same chain or overall asset-ownership environment and at the same abstraction level.

 # `DestId`: Universal Destination Identifiers